danielhatton/eights/README.md

 ## Advantages of the Automatic Drawing macro

-* The Automatic Drawing macro does not create extraneous dummy documents, whereas the present module does (see the "Bugs" section below).
-* The Automatic Drawing macro adds fewer extraneous `Drawing::FeatureViewPart` objects to the parent document of the drawing sheet than the present module (although it still adds some).
+* The Automatic Drawing macro adds fewer extraneous `TechDraw::DrawViewPart` or `Drawing::FeatureViewPart` objects to the parent document of the drawing sheet than the present module (although it still adds some).
 * The Automatic Drawing module can be straightforwardly launched either from menus and dialogue boxes in the FreeCAD GUI or from Python commands, whereas the present module can be straightforwardly